Kaṭhina: Malaysia

 Kathina has been held in Malaysia since 2009, across many temples.
 Although 19.4% of those practising Buddhism in Malaysia are predominantly of the Mahayana tradition, a recent emergence of the Theravada tradition from Thailand in the North and Sri Lanka in the South has started the tradition of the observance of Vassa across Buddhist temples in Malaysia.
 Vassa is observed starting on the fifteenth day of the sixth month of the Chinese lunar calendar, and the choice of the date of the Kathina celebration, as well as the end of Vassa observance for each respective temple, can range from the first day of the ninth lunar month to the fifteenth day of the tenth lunar month.

 Myanmar

 Kathein (ကထိန်, from Pali ကထိန) refers to the ceremony during which yellow robes called matho thingan (မသိုးသင်္ကန်း) are offered to the sangha between the first waning day of Thadingyut (သီတင်းကျွတ်, approximately October) and the full moon day of Tazaungmon (တန်ဆောင်မုန်း, approximately November) in the Burmese calendar.
 During this period, certain rules of the Vinaya are relaxed for monks.
 Kahtein trees called badaytha bin (ပဒေသာပင်), on which offerings like money are hung, are also offered.
-Kahtein trees can also be portrayed by using Kyat money between ten to hundred thousand as desired.
+Kahtein trees can also be portrayed by using Kyat money between ten and hundred thousand as desired.